惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The thing is, games are so diverse in focus these days that “I love open world RPGs” can mean a lot of different things.

-Creating a character vs. being a character
+Creating a character vs. playing a character

 Every RPG I have ever truly loved was a game in which I made my own character.